Springbok Kolbe carted off in Toulon win with ankle injury

 After next weekend's break for the Champions and Challenge Cups, Castres face Montpellier, Toulon, Pau, Brive and Perpignan in the run-in.

 "It's another step that we've taken today," Dumora said.
-"There are five more remaining to keep the club up," he added.
+"There are five more remaining to keep the club up."

-Later Saturday, second-placed La Rochelle travel to Bordeaux-Begles in front of another full house with 42,000 expected at the town's football ground, the Matmut Atlantique.
+Second-placed La Rochelle defeated Bordeaux-Begles 36-6 in front of another full house -- 42,000 at the city's football ground, the Matmut Atlantique.

-France prop Uini Atonio starts for La Rochelle after making his 50th Test appearance last Saturday but the majority of his Les Bleus team-mates have been rested by their clubs before the Champions Cup last 16 next weekend.
+La Rochelle made the most of an indisciplined Bordeaux side who conceded 16 penalties as they remain six points behind Toulouse.

 On Sunday, third-placed Stade Francais welcome Racing 92 in the Parisian derby.